-FCF Advisors LLC (formerly known as TrimTabs Asset Management, LLC) is the investment adviser to the Funds.
-Under an investment advisory agreement between the Adviser and the Trust, on behalf of the Funds ("Management Agreement"), each Fund pays the Adviser a fee at an annualized rate, which is calculated daily and paid monthly, based on its average daily net assets, set forth in the table below.
+FCF Advisors LLC (formerly known as TrimTabs Asset Management, LLC) is the investment adviser to the Fund.
+Under an investment advisory agreement between the Adviser and the Trust, on behalf of the Fund ("Management Agreement"), the Fund pays the Adviser a fee of 0.69% at an annualized rate, which is calculated daily and paid monthly, based on its average daily net assets.